CEGRcode/2024_Li_GRN_inference/SETIA/README.md

 ## Minimal Example

 This example demonstrates how to run SETIA on a small test dataset.
+As the code is optimized for HPC platforms, running it on a local PC may take longer (approximately 10 minutes).

 ```bash
 cd SETIA